 How to Set a Humidistat

-While humidistats are user-friendly, if you want to get the most out of your humidistat, it’s important to understand how to adjust the settings appropriately for your home.
+It’s important to understand how to adjust the settings appropriately for your home to get the most out of your humidistat.
 Read on to learn everything you need to know about humidistats.

 Humidistat Settings When Home: Adjusting your humidistat for times when you are home is simple.
-All you need to do is turn your humidistat to the “ON” setting and set your thermostat to the desired temperature.
+All you need to do is turn your humidistat to the “ON” setting.
+Then set your thermostat to the desired temperature.

 Humidistat Settings When Away: If you are going to be on vacation or away from your home for an extended period, you can set your humidistat to use less energy.
 According to energy experts at Florida Power and Light, mold can grow in your home at 68 percent relative humidity, and some humidistat sensors can be off by as much as 10 percent.
 So to be safe, we recommend setting your humidistat’s relative humidity (RH) to 58 percent and setting your thermostat temperature between 77 and 80 degrees Fahrenheit.
 These settings will not maintain your selected temperature indoors but will maintain 58 percent humidity.

-What Should My Humidistat Be Set at in the Summer?
+What Should I Set My Humidistat To in the Summer?

 While everyone’s home comfort preferences will vary, we recommend a humidistat setting between 35 and 45 percent for Summer.